Ricky Ponting: Batting

 Ponting was known as an aggressive right-handed batsman who played a wide repertoire of shots with confidence, most notably the pull and hook.
-However, he had some technical weaknesses, such as shuffling across his stumps and being trapped leg before wicket, and thrusting his bat away from his body—especially early in his innings, because he wants to move forward and across to drive rather than backwards and across to cut the ball.
+However, he had some technical weaknesses, such as shuffling across his stumps and being trapped leg before wicket, and thrusting his bat away from his body—especially early in his innings, because he wanted to move forward and across to drive, rather than backwards and across to cut the ball.
 Despite being widely renowned as the best player of the hook and pull shots in the world, Ponting was equally adept on both the front and back foot.
-However, during the latter stages of his career, the hook and pull shots have often been the cause of his dismissal.
-He adopts a more traditional V-grip lower down the handle as he is a short batsman who doesn't have natural power on the shot.
+However, during the latter stages of his career, the hook and pull shots were often the cause of his dismissal.
+He adopted a more traditional V-grip lower down the handle as he was a short batsman who doesn't have natural power on the shot.

 He was considered by some observers to have trouble against quality spin, especially against Indian off spinner Harbhajan Singh, who dismissed Ponting on 13 occasions in international cricket.
 Ponting had a tendency to rock onto the front foot and thrust his wrists at spinning deliveries, resulting in many catches close to the wicket.
 Ponting rarely employed the sweep shot against spin, something considered unusual for a top-order batsman.
 Instead, he looked to use his feet to come down the wicket to spinners, or play off the back foot through the off-side.

 Former West Indian captain, Viv Richards, who was rated as the third best Test cricketer in a 2002 poll by Wisden, said Ponting was his favourite current-day player to watch, slightly ahead of Sachin Tendulkar.

 This is the complete graphical representation of the test cricket record of Ricky Ponting.
 Individual innings are represented by the blue and red (not out) bars; the green line is his career batting average.
 Current as of 8 January 2019.

 Bowling and fielding

-A right-arm medium bowler who tends to bowl off cutters or faster offspin, Ponting rarely bowled, although he has notably dismissed West Indian batsman Brian Lara in an ODI match and former England captain Michael Vaughan in an Ashes Test in 2005.
-He was also ceremoniously asked to bowl in his final test match against South Africa in 2012.
+A right-arm medium bowler who tended to bowl off cutters or faster offspin, Ponting rarely bowled, although he notably dismissed West Indian batsman Brian Lara in an ODI match and former England captain Michael Vaughan in an Ashes Test in 2005.
+He was also ceremonially asked to bowl in his final test match against South Africa in 2012.
 He was, however, rated one of the best fielders in the world.
 He usually fielded in the slips, cover and silly point.
 His good eye and accurate throws often saw him run batsmen out with direct hits.